 All the Details!:

-Enrolment: We have an 5 week minimum stay.
+Enrollment: We have an 5 week minimum stay.
 The first 2 weeks of this time is a trial period, during which either party is allowed to terminate the apprenticeship.
 There is no maximum length of stay, but apprentices must request, and be approved for, an additional length of stay beyond the minimum.

 Weekly Schedule of Work and Learning: Apprentices work on Koviashuvik projects 5 days a week.
 We work hard and request the same of our apprentices.
-However, a Koviashuvik apprenticeship is, at its core, an educational experience.
+A Koviashuvik apprenticeship is, at its core, an educational experience.
 Apprentices attend all Koviashuvik classes free-of-charge and have ample opportunity to persue personal craft projects and practice skills.
 Wednesday afternoons are set aside for cleaning and maintenance around the apprentice lodge.
 Friday afternoons and weekends are off.